Take a deep breath, it's Stress Awareness Month

 In today’s climate, the world seems to be built on stress.
 From family troubles to jobs piling up, upcoming exams to finances, illnesses and general living!
+It is important to raise awareness of how we can all control scress to improve our overall health.
+Without recognising stress, it can consume us and develop into more severe health issues.

 What is stress?

-Stress is a natural response that everyone experiences on a day to day basis.
+Stress is a natural response that everyone experiences on a day-to-day basis.
 It is our body’s response to pressures from challenging situations in life.
 It can be a feeling of being overwhelmed, under pressure, and panic.

 Acute